takezoe/solr-scala-client/README.md

 --------

 * Detailed query configuration
-* Case class support for update operations
+* Case class support for update operations (Completed in 0.0.3)

 Release Notes
 --------
+### 0.0.3 - Not released yet

+* Added case class support in update operations.

 ### 0.0.2 - 27 May 2012

 * Added initializer which configures SolrClient.